 In January 2016, the IASB issued a new standard IFRS 16, Leases ("IFRS 16").
-This standard is effective for annual periods beginning on or after January 1, 2019, and permits early adoption, provided IFRS 15, has been applied, or is applied at the same date as IFRS 16.
+This standard is effective for annual periods beginning on or after January 1, 2019.
 IFRS 16 requires lessees to recognize assets and liabilities for most leases.
-The Company does not expect the adoption of IFRS 16 to have a material measurement or disclosure impact on its consolidated financial statements.
+The Company's adoption of IFRS 16 did not have a material measurement or disclosure impact on its consolidated financial statements.